Ukaypromise/Ukaypromise/README.md

   <h2 align="center"> About me </h2>

  ```
-I'm proactive and a pragmatic individual with a strong passion for technology and software engineering.
+I'm a proactive and pragmatic person with a great interest in technology and software engineering.
-looking to work with great people and solve challenging problems.
+looking to collaborate with excellent people and solve difficult problems.
-🔭 I’m currently a full time student at Microverse Inc.
-🌱 Currently learning Full Stack Web Development (Ruby on Rails, JavaScript and React).
-👯 I’m looking to collaborate on JavaScript, React and Ruby on Rails related Projects.
+  - 👯 I’m looking to collaborate on JavaScript, React and Ruby on Rails related Projects.

-  - 💻 I’m learning how to improve my code quality using SOLID principles and Design Patterns.
+  - 💻 I’m constantly learning to improve my code quality using SOLID principles and Design Patterns.
-  - 👀 I’m opend for a job offer.
+  - 👀 I’m interested in developing software applications to solve real-world problems
   - 💬 I am looking at improving my Algo and DS skills.
-  - ⚡ Quote: Living, learning, & leveling up!
-  - 👀 I’m an passionate about Software Engineering.
-  - 🌱 HTML, CSS & CSS Frameworks, JAVASCRIPT, ReactJs, Redux, Ruby, Ruby on Rails, Typscript, Nextjs, Nodejs
+  - ⚡ I’m constantly learning and improving on new software tools & technologies
   - 💞️ I’m looking to collaborate on opportunities to improve...
   - 📫 Let's connect on LinkedIn and on Twitter 😄.
   ```

   <br>

 <h2 align="center">